icsharpcode/SharpZipLib/README.md

 License
 -------

-This software is now released under the [MIT License](https://opensource.org/licenses/MIT)
+This software is now released under the [MIT License](https://opensource.org/licenses/MIT).
+Please see [issue #103](https://github.com/icsharpcode/SharpZipLib/issues/103) for more information on the relicensing effort.

 Previous versions were released under the [GNU General Public License, version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) with an [exception](http://www.gnu.org/software/classpath/license.html) which allowed linking with non-GPL programs.

 Namespace layout
 ----------------